-RECKLESS OPERATION is somewhat self-explanatory: it is illegal to operate a vehicle in willful and wanton disregard of the safety of persons or property.
+Reckless Operation is self-explanatory: it is illegal to operate a vehicle in willful and wanton disregard of the safety of persons or property.
 Willful and wanton disregard has been interpreted to mean acting recklessly.
 Under Ohio law, a person is reckless when, with heedless indifference to the consequences, the person disregards a substantial and unjustifiable risk that the person's conduct is likely to cause a certain result or is likely to be of a certain nature.
-Courts treat RECKLESS OPERATION seriously, and for good reason: driving a car in a reckless manner can result in serious injury or death.
+Courts treat Reckless Operation seriously, and for good reason: driving a car in a reckless manner can result in serious bodily injury or death.

-In addition to fines and possible jail time, a judge has the discretion to suspend an offender's license for RECKLESS OPERATION.
-Additionally, the BMV assesses anywhere from 2 to 4 points for RECKLESS OPERATION offenses.
+In addition to fines and possible jail time, a judge has the discretion to suspend an offender's license for Reckless Operation.
+Additionally, the BMV assesses 2 to 4 points for Reckless Operation offenses.

 M4 (misdemeanor of the fourth degree)